t-mck/research/README.md

 # Research
 Decoder/Temperature Inconsistency Analysis.
 Recreation of paper Figure 6, but vayring the settings of the model's decoder (here the temperature setting) instead of the level of difficulty of the problem.
+Analysis in the Figure stems from a G=10 (e.g., empirical sample of 10 trials per prompt) which is used to project model performance out to 100 repitions (i.e. varying r from 1 to 100).
 See the included .png image: GSM8K Dataset Reliablity Sets vs Temperature 0.0 to 2.0.png

 Additionally Figure 1. is recreated using a problem from the MATH dataset.